ELOBO5/Gyst/README.md

 ### Installation

 - Clone or download the repo.
-- Open terminal and navigate to Gyst folder.
+- Open terminal and navigate to `gyst` folder.

 ### Usage